 Under the traditional common law scheme, the amount of damages for noneconomic injuries, which include such things as pain and suffering, mental distress, and loss of enjoyment of life, is typically determined by the jury based on the evidence at trial.
-Though trial judges have the discretionary power to use a special verdict form that contains separate amounts for economic damages and for noneconomic damages, 265 a common practice is to have a general verdict that combines both types of compensatory damages in a single figure unless a party requests a special verdict.266 Where a general verdict is used, there is no way to know the amount of noneconomic damages.
+Though trial judges have the discretionary power to use a special verdict form that contains separate amounts for economic damages and for noneconomic damages, 265 a common practice is to have a general verdict that combines both types of compensatory damages in a single figure unless a party requests a special verdict.
+266 Where a general verdict is used, there is no way to know the amount of noneconomic damages.
 In order to assure that the amount of compensatory damages is supported by the evidence, the amount is subject to review by the trial judge and the appellate court.
-When a party files a motion challenging the amount of a verdict, the trial judge must review the damages awarded by the jury and decide if the damages are: (1) reasonable, in which case the motion is denied; (2) merely inadequate or excessive, in which case a new trial nisi remittitur (decreasing the amount of damages) or new trial nisi additur (increasing the amount of damages) is granted; 267 or (3) so grossly workplace machine with a design defect that caused the employee's injury.
-See, e.g., S.C.
-CODE ANN. §§ 42-1-550, -560 (1985).
-For discussion of suits for subrogation by third parties against the employer, see LARSON, supra note 98, §§ 121.01-.09.
+When a party files a motion challenging the amount of a verdict, the trial judge must review the damages awarded by the jury and decide if the damages are: (1) reasonable, in which case the motion is denied; (2) merely inadequate or excessive, in which case a new trial nisi remittitur (decreasing the amount of damages) or new trial nisi additur (increasing the amount of damages) is granted; or (3) so grossly inadequate or excessive that they are the result of passion, caprice or